almostearthling/when-command/README.md

 The documenttion is still underway, and the features are reduced compared to the old version of **When**.
 However the design of this new version is modular, and the design of **whenever** allows for the maximum flexibility in term of definitions of tasks, conditions, and events, so that new types of _usable_ events can be defined along with the forms to edit them easily and write a well-formed configuration file.

+For the moment this version of **When** is not much more than a proof-of-concept.
+Still, the application may show a lot of problems due to lack of exception handling, absence of checks on correctness of values entered via the UI or interdependency of items (that is, tasks referenced in conditions and conditions referenced in events).
+The UI itself is far from being really usable: reactions to common gestures such as double clicks are not respected and sometimes inconsistently handled, and some usual graphic elements (pop-up boxes, buttons, and so on) are still incomplete and not consistent with the rest of the application.
+Graphic widgets, which are sometimes helpful within the forms, are for now either primitive or absent.

 ## Usage